Donaldson-Thomas invariants of length 2 flops: Introduction

 \section{Introduction}

-Threefold flops are a fundamental class of birational surgeries, given that they connect minimal models in the minimal model program \cite{KoMoBirat}.
-In this paper we focus on simple flops, which contract a single rational curve $\curve$ in a smooth threefold $Y$:
+Threefold flops are a fundamental class of birational surgeries, given that they connect minimal models in the minimal model program \cite{KM98}.
+In this paper we focus on simple flops, where a single rational curve $\curve$ in a smooth threefold $Y$ is contracted to a point:

 This innocent diagram is the basis for a rich geometry which is still, remarkably, not completely understood.
-Several invariants have been studied: ranging from the \emph{length} invariant $1\leq \ell \leq 6$ of the curve \cite{KatzMorrisonADE}, to Gopakumar--Vafa invariants \cite{KatzGV}, to \emph{Donaldson--Thomas invariants}.
-DT invariants are of a motivic nature \cite{KSStabDTCluster}, and considerable work has been expended towards their \emph{refinement}.
-Such refined invariants have been computed for only a few examples, which include affine threespace \cite{BBS}, and other toric varieties \cite{MoNaToricDT}.
-Only the most elementary class of flops with length $\ell=1$ has been studied \cite{DT-2Curves}.
+Several invariants have been studied: ranging from the \emph{length} invariant $1\leq \ell \leq 6$ of the curve \cite{KM92}, to Gopakumar--Vafa invariants \cite{Katz08,BKL01}, to \emph{Donaldson--Thomas invariants}.
+DT invariants are of a motivic nature \cite{KS08}, and considerable work has been expended towards their \emph{refinement}.
+Such refined invariants have been computed for only a few examples, which include affine threespace \cite{BBS13}, and other toric varieties \cite{MN15}, while only the most elementary class of flops with length $\ell=1$ has been studied \cite{DM17}.
 The goal of this paper is to develop the DT theory of higher length flops.
-There is a jump in complexity, which can already be seen when moving from length $\ell=1$ to $\ell=2$, and hence we mostly focus on the Donaldson--Thomas theory for flops of length two.
-The DT partition function of a flop is controlled by \emph{BPS invariants} via a multiple-cover formula, and in the $\ell=2$ case we show that there are only three sequences of BPS invariants
+There is a jump in complexity, which can already be seen when moving from length $\ell=1$ to $\ell=2$, and hence we primarily focus on the Donaldson--Thomas theory for flops of length two.